 The best Nintendo Switch games come in a range of genres, from the big first-party releases such as Zelda: Breath of the Wild and Super Mario Odyssey to the smaller indie releases that still pack a punch like Hollow Knight and The Gardens Between.
 But with almost 5,000 games to choose from on the Nintendo eShop, how do you know what to play ?
 What is worth your time and what isn’t?
 Well, we can’t really answer the latter, but we can give you a few games to consider.
 We’ve compiled a list of the best Nintendo Switch games we have been playing right now.

 This is only a select few of the best Nintendo Switch games out there and, don’t worry, this list is not going to be just the latest and biggest Switch games.
 This is simply what we would consider the best right now due to what we have been playing lately.
-Persona 5 Royal was just revealed to launch October 21 on the Switch.
-Persona 4 Golden and Persona 3 Portable will follow later.
-And Portal: Companion Collection is officially out today!
-We also recently published our Saints Row (2022) preview.
+Metroid Prime Remastered is officially out today!
+See our recent Fire Emblem Engage review, and find out why it didn't make this list.
+If your out and about and your Switch is about to die, consider picking up a Nintendo Switch charger.

 While we wait for those to release (and more), here are some of the best Nintendo Switch games you can play today.